avinashmk/goLunchMenu/README.md

 Steps to Build/Run:
+1. Import goquery package (go get "github.com/PuerkitoBio/goquery").
 1. Build the program (Run build.bat for Windows.
-If not, refer to steps within the same)
+If not, refer to steps within the same).
 2. Run the program (Run run.bat for Windows.
-If not, refer to steps within the same)
+If not, refer to steps within the same).

 Sample Output: